 Above, we have discussed some factors that determine whether a guitar will sound well with age or not.
 Now, we will let you know about four of the main reasons why old acoustic guitars sound better.

 1. Usage of quality wood in old guitars

 Today, take any of the acoustic guitars of the 1900s, and you will find it sounds amazingly soothing.
 It sounds better than any of our modern-day guitars, and the reason behind it is the usage of quality wood.
 In the early days, guitar manufacturers used to utilize the best type of woods, including pure mahogany and rosewood.

-In short, the quality of wood is the reason we find most of the old acoustic guitars sounding well.
+In short, the quality of the wood is the reason we find most of the old acoustic guitars sound well.